tinacms/tina.io/content/docs/mdx.md

 }) => JSX.Element
 ```

-## Differences to other MDX implementations
+## Differences from other MDX implementations

 If you've worked with MDX before, you know that there's usually a _compilation_ step which turns your `.mdx` file into JavaScript code.
 This works really well for developers who can access their files directly, but it creates problems when editing content from a rich-text interface.